Table of Contents (collapsible)

 Ecology

 Sagebrush false dandelion is a disturbance-tolerant forb that generally occurs as scattered plants within its communities.
-It may be found in early seral sites invaded by cheatgrass (Bromus tectorum) and on burned sites (Powell 1994; Wrobleski 1999).
+It can occur in early seral sites invaded by cheatgrass (Bromus tectorum) and on burned sites (Powell 1994; Wrobleski 1999).
 Following fire the species recovers by basal sprouting of surviving plants and establishment of windborne seed from non-burned areas (Powell 1994; Wrobleski 1999).
-Sagebrush false dandelion also persists in late-seral communities including sagebrush steppe, sagebrush scrub, ponderosa pine, juniper-pinyon, juniper woodland, and Intermountain bunchgrass (Daubenmire 1992; Schuller and Halvorson 2009).
+Sagebrush false dandelion also persists in late-seral communities including Intermountain bunchgrass, sagebrush steppe, sagebrush scrub, ponderosa pine forests, pinyon-juniper woodland, and juniper woodland (Daubenmire 1992; Schuller and Halvorson 2009).

 Disturbance Ecology